 Unless notified by the Department to the contrary, the effective date of coverage under this general permit is 30 calendar days after a complete application package has been received by the Department at the office designated in the permit application materials provided by the Department.
-WDNR-GP4-2023 permit coverage is valid for 5 years after the date the coverage is granted by the Department.
+WDNR-GP1-2022 permit coverage is valid for 5 years after the date the coverage is granted by the department, or until the discharge has been completed, whichever occurs first.
 If the project is not completed within 5 years after the date of coverage another application must be submitted.
-If the project scope changes within the valid period of the permit coverage the Department may require a new application or modify coverage if the project continues to meet all eligibility criteria.
-The 5-year timeline is based on the date coverage is granted by the department, not the expiration date of WDNR-GP4-2023.
+If the project scope changes within the valid period of the permit coverage the department may require a new application or modify coverage if the project continues to meet all eligibility criteria.
+The 5 year timeline is based on the date coverage is granted by the department, not the expiration date of WDNR-GP1-2022.

-State of Wisconsin Department of Natural Resources For the Secretary Ben Callan - Director Waterways Program Date
+State of Wisconsin Department of Natural Resources For the Secretary

+Daniel Helsel - Director Bureau of Waterways Date